wdhowe/telegrambot-lib/README.md

 - Send all parameters in a 'content' map.
 - Send only the required parameters as simple values.
-- Send the required paraemters as simple values and then 'optional' parameters in a map.
+- Send the required parameters as simple values and then 'optional' parameters in a map.

-Required parameters are named to match the Telegram API, so they should be self explanatory in most cases.
+Required parameters are named to match the Telegram API.

 Refer to the function docstrings or the [Telegram Bot API Documentation](https://core.telegram.org/bots/api) for optional parameter content.

-See the below 'How to send a chat message' section for examples on the different ways to pass parameters.
+See the below, [How to send a chat message](#how-to-send-a-chat-message), section for examples on the different ways to pass parameters.

 ## How to send a chat message